candenizgumus/HumanResourcesApp/README.md

 # EasyHR Project

-This project is a web application developed based on the [Kolayik](https://kolayik.com/) website.
+This project is a web application developed based on the [Kolay IK](https://kolayik.com/) website.
 It utilizes Java for the backend, and React with TypeScript for the frontend.

 ## Table of Contents
 - [Technologies Used](#technologies-used)